 Obtaining the evidence and records necessary to raise these challenges effectively is a complex process that requires professional assistance.
 Your first move after being charged should be to contact an experienced Florida DUI attorney who can analyze your case and develop a careful strategy for obtaining an optimal result.
 Bear in mind that a failed defense can result in jail time, heavy fines and loss of driver’s license.

 At Largey Law, we hold the state to its burden of proving every element of a DUI case beyond a reasonable doubt.
-To schedule a free initial consultation with an experienced DUI defense lawyer, call us at 352-253-0456 or contact us online.
+To schedule a free initial consultation with an experienced DUI defense lawyer, contact us online.
 We have offices in Tavares, Clermont and Inverness.